 What is Do The Hotpants?

 Do The Hotpants is the name of a 60’s soul song by Mr. Jim and The Rhythm Machine.
-Back when Dana lived in San Francisco, she would go out dancing to soul music every weekend wearing teeny tiny short shorts, and that’s where the nickname “Hotpants” was born!
+Back when Dana lived in San Francisco, she would go out dancing to soul music every weekend wearing teeny tiny short shorts, and the nickname “Hotpants” was born!